 Our future effective tax rate in particular could be adversely affected by a change in ownership pursuant to U.S. Internal Revenue Code Section 382.
 If a change in ownership occurs, it may limit our ability to utilize our net operating losses to offset our U.S. taxable income.
 If U.S. taxable income is greater than the change in ownership limitation, we will pay a higher rate of tax with respect to the amount of taxable income that exceeds the limitation.
 This could have a material adverse impact on our results of operations.
 On April 26, 2012, we adopted an Amended and Restated Rights Agreement to help protect our assets (the "Rights Agreement").
 In general, this does not allow a stockholder to acquire more than 4.95% of our outstanding common stock without a waiver from our board of directors, who must take into account the relevant tax analysis relating to potential limitation of our net operating losses.
-The Rights Agreement is effective through May 31, 2015, subject to ratification by a majority of stockholders at our next annual stockholder meeting on November 12, 2014.
+The Rights Agreement was ratified by majority of stockholders at the 2014 annual meeting of the stockholder and is effective through May 31, 2015.